*** UPDATED with Stock Returns as of Friday, November 26, 2021 ***

 How much does the Motley Fool Rule Breakers cost?

 The Motley Fool dropped the price of the Rule Breakers subscription in 2019.
-I paid $299 a year for it in 2017 and 2018, and it is currently listed as $199 a year.
+I have paid $299 a year for it since 2016.

 Motley Fool Rule Breakers vs Stock Advisor.
 How do they compare?